What Is The Function Of Starch In Plants

 Starch in Plant Reproduction and Growth

-Starch plays a key, often understated, role in the reproductive success and developmental processes of plants.
+Starch plays a important, often understated, role in the reproductive success and developmental processes of plants.
 During seed development, starch accumulates in large quantities within the endosperm or cotyledons, creating a dense, energy-rich reserve.
-This stored starch is the primary fuel source for the germinating seedling before it can establish photosynthetic capability.
+Also, this stored starch is the primary fuel source for the germinating seedling before it can establish photosynthetic capability.
 The controlled enzymatic hydrolysis of this starch into soluble sugars provides the essential carbon and energy required for the initial cell division, root emergence, and shoot growth.
 The efficiency and composition of this stored starch directly influence seed viability, germination speed, and early seedling vigor, making it a critical factor in plant propagation and crop yield.

 Conclusion